UrbanCompass/bazel/site/docs/external.md

 )
 ```

-You can then depend on `@coworkers-project//:some-lib` from your project's BUILD
+You can then depend on `@coworkers-project//:some-lib` from your project's UCBUILD
 files.

 # Caching of external dependencies